GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `server`: The App Engine server hostname (defaults to appengine.google.com).
 * `host`: The hostname of the local machine for use with remote procedure calls.
 * `passIn`: Do not store the administrator sign-in credentials as a cookie; prompt for a password every time.
 * `password`: The password to be used whenever a task requires one.
+The password is only applied if the `email` convention property was provided also.
 * `httpProxy`: Use the given HTTP proxy to contact App Engine.
 * `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
 If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.